More graphs with pair state transfer: Complement

 \begin{thm} Let $H$ be a graph such that $\l_c$ be an eigenvector of $M(H)$.
-If $\x,\y \in \Rl^c$ with $\l_c^T \x =\l_c^T \y=0$, then the following hold: \begin{enumerate} \item The state $\x$ is periodic (resp., sedentary) in $H$ if and only if $\x$ is periodic (resp., sedentary) in $\overline{H}$. \item There is PST (resp., strong cospectrality, PGST) between $\x$ and $\y$ in $H$ if and only if there is PST (resp., strong cospectrality, PGST) between $\x$ and $\y$ in $\overline{H}$. \end{enumerate} \end{thm} We may regard \cref{cg1}(2) as a generalization of \cite[Thm 5.2]{che1}.
-When $H$ is regular, both statements in \cref{cg1} hold for all $M \in \{A, L, Q\}$.
+If $\x,\y \in \Rl^c$ with $\l_c^T \x =\l_c^T \y=0$, then: \begin{enumerate} \item The state $\x$ is periodic (resp., sedentary) in $H$ if and only if $\x$ is periodic (resp., sedentary) in $\overline{H}$. \item There is PST (resp., strong cospectrality, PGST) between $\x$ and $\y$ in $H$ if and only if there is PST (resp., strong cospectrality, PGST) between $\x$ and $\y$ in $\overline{H}$. \end{enumerate} \end{thm}

 We now combine \cref{cg1} with \cref{mc1} to derive further results.
 Consider the graph $G(H)$ in \cref{df2}.
-It can be verified that the complement $\overline{G(H)}$ corresponds to graph with cluster $\widetilde{G}(\overline{H})$, where $\widetilde{G}$ is obtained from $\overline{G}$ by removing all edges between the $c$ vertices that form the cluster in $G$.
+The complement $\overline{G(H)}$ corresponds to graph with cluster $\widetilde{G}(\overline{H})$, where $\widetilde{G}$ is obtained from $\overline{G}$ by removing all edges between the $c$ vertices that form the cluster in $G$.
 The following implications are now immediate.

 \begin{thm} Suppose the premises in \cref{mc1} are satisfied.
-The following hold: \begin{enumerate} \item The state $\x$ is periodic (resp., sedentary) in $H$ if and only if $\widetilde{\x}$ is periodic (resp., sedentary) in $\overline{G(H)}$. \item There is PST (resp., strong cospectrality, PGST) between $\x$ and $\y$ in $H$ if and only if there is PST (resp., strong cospectrality, PGST) between $\widetilde{\x}$ and $\widetilde{\y}$ in $\overline{G(H)}$.
+The following hold: \begin{enumerate} \item The state $\x$ is periodic (resp., sedentary) in $H$ if and only if $\widetilde{\x}$ is periodic (resp., sedentary) in $\overline{G(H)}$. \item There is PST (resp., strong cospectrality, PGST) between $\x$ and $\y$ in $H$ if and only if there is PST (resp., strong cospectrality, PGST) between $\widetilde{\x}$ and $\widetilde{\y}$ in $\overline{G(H)}$. \end{enumerate} \end{thm}